Conflict Resolution

 "Oh yeah.
 I got some traces of things off it, I've been working on duplicating them."
 Callum moves to one of the tables and opens a drawer.
 He pulls out a large plastic bag with a flip phone inside.
 "I wouldn't touch that without gloves.
 It's probably safe, but you know."

 "Yeah, I don't have to handle it."
 Thomas sighs, taking the bag carefully.
-It was something like a commercial freezer bag, with a bit more thickness to it, and instead of being sealed tight it was folded over a few times and held together with a heave alligator clip.
+It was something like a commercial freezer bag, with a bit more thickness to it, and instead of being sealed tight it was folded over a few times and held together with a heavy alligator clip.

 "That's what you got subordinates for?"